.

 TELEPHONES

 Most European countries make it easy to phone when you're abroad.
 Not so for those arriving from North America.
 International calls on cell phones, unless you have arranged an international roaming package, are very dear.
 The easiest way is to phone using a computer or smartphone.
-I use Skype or WhatsApp.
-As long as I'm connected to a wifi network, phoning relatives in Britain or the States is easy.
+Skype or WhatsApp work well.

 WEATHER